Victoria's bike trails guide: The best stops and attractions

 FED Urban Farm

-Kickstart your ride with a visit to FED Urban Farm, where city gardening thrives, and you can admire the creativity of Victoria’s sustainable food growers.
+Kickstart your ride with a visit to FED Urban Farm, located right at the start of the Galloping Goose Trail in Vic West, where city gardening thrives, and you can admire the creativity of Victoria’s sustainable food growers.
 It’s a great way to fuel your journey with fresh inspiration and maybe even a healthy snack for your pack.

 FED Urban Farm